mge1512/migrate_hpux_to_sles/chapters/part02.md

 ## Part II: Daily Administration and Command Tools

+Moving from the HP-UX sam and command-line ecosystem to SLES 16 requires mastering a new set of tools that are generally more automated but abstract away more detail.

 * **Chapter 6:** System Management Tools (SMH/SAM vs. Cockpit)
 * **Chapter 7:** Package Management (SD-UX/Depots vs. RPM/zypper)